tonyla/tonyla.github.io/source/_posts/2014-09-14-the-4k-programmer.markdown

 ### Pros

 * Less scrolling when reading code
-* Less application switching because you have more active appliactions
+* Less application switching because you have more active applications
 * Text is crisp and it isn't too small
 * This monitor is one of the most inexpensive "upgrades" I have done
 * Watching videos looks really good